Warts are raised bumps on the skin that are caused by the human papillomavirus (HPV). They can appear on nearly any part of the body.

 Frankincense has astringent, antimicrobial, and wound-healing properties that may help treat warts.

-Frankincense oil can be used directly on a wart.
-Place one or two drops of the oil on a cotton ball, place the cotton ball on the wart, and then cover that with a bandage.
+Place one or two drops of the oil mixed with one to six drops of carrier oil on a cotton ball, place the cotton ball on the wart, and then cover that with a bandage.
 Repeat two times per week until your wart is gone.

-You may also add a few drops of oil directly on a cold compress and apply to the area twice per day.
+You may also add a few drops of diluted oil on a cold compress and apply to the area twice per day.

 Do not use frankincense oil if you are pregnant or breastfeeding or if you are taking blood-thinning medications.